chan-sccp/sccp_manager/README.md

 ## Prerequisites
 Make sure you have the following installed on your system:
-- c-compiler:
-  - gcc >= 4.4  (note: older not supported, higher advised)
-  - clang >= 3.6  (note: older not supported, higher advised)
-- gnu make
-- pbx:
-  - asterisk >= 1.8 (absolute minimum & not recommended)
-  - asterisk >= 13.7 or asterisk >= 14.0 recommended
 - gui:
   - freepbx >= 13.0.192
-- standard posix compatible applications like sed, awk, tr
+- a working version of [chan-sccp](https://github.com/chan-sccp/chan-sccp)

 ### Requirements
-- Chan_SCCP module 4.3.1 (or later) channel driver for Asterisk: [See our WIKI](https://github.com/chan-sccp/chan-sccp/wiki/Building-and-Installation-Guide)
+- Chan_SCCP module 4.3.4 (or later) channel driver for Asterisk: [See our WIKI](https://github.com/chan-sccp/chan-sccp/wiki/Building-and-Installation-Guide)
-  - expected configure flags:
+  - sccp_manager expects these configure flags to be set during compilation:
     ```./configure  --enable-conference --enable-advanced-functions --enable-distributed-devicestate --enable-video```
   - Creating mysql DB from sorce
     ```mysql -u root asterisk < mysql-v5_enum.sql```